Jomo Kenyatta: Kikuyu Central Association: 1922–1929

 It is likely that the KCA purchased a motorbike for Kenyatta, which he used to travel around Kikuyuland and neighbouring areas inhabited by the Meru and Embu, helping to establish new KCA branches.
 In February 1928, he was part of a KCA party that visited Government House in Nairobi to give evidence in front of the Hilton Young Commission, which was then considering a federation between Kenya, Uganda, and Tanganyika.
 In June, he was part of a KCA team which appeared before a select committee of the Kenyan Legislative Council to express concerns about the recent introduction of Land Boards.
 Introduced by the British Governor of Kenya, Edward Grigg, these Land Boards would hold all land in native reserves in trust for each tribal group.
-Both the KCA and the Kikuyu Association opposed these Land Boards, which treated Kikuyu land as collectively-owned rather than recognising individual Kikuyu land ownership.
+Both the KCA and the Kikuyu Association opposed these Land Boards, which treated Kikuyu land as collectively owned rather than recognising individual Kikuyu land ownership.
 Also in February, his daughter, Wambui Margaret, was born.

 By this point he was increasingly using the name "Kenyatta", which had a more African appearance than "Johnstone".

-In May 1928, the KCA launched a Kikuyu-language magazine, Muĩgwithania (roughly translated as "The Reconciler" or "The Unifier"), in which it published news, articles, and homilies.
+In May 1928, the KCA launched a Kikuyu-language magazine, Mũigwithania (roughly translated as "The Reconciler" or "The Unifier"), in which it published news, articles, and homilies.
 Its purpose was to help unify the Kikuyu and raise funds for the KCA.
 Kenyatta was listed as the publication's editor, although Murray-Brown suggested that he was not the guiding hand behind it and that his duties were largely confined to translating into Kikuyu.
-Aware that Thuku had been exiled for his activism, Kenyatta's took a cautious approach to campaigning, and in Muĩgwithania he expressed support for the churches, district commissioners, and chiefs.
+Aware that Thuku had been exiled for his activism, Kenyatta's took a cautious approach to campaigning, and in Mũigwithania he expressed support for the churches, district commissioners, and chiefs.
 He also praised the British Empire, stating that: "The first thing [about the Empire] is that all people are governed justly, big or small—equally.
 The second thing is that nobody is regarded as a slave, everyone is free to do what he or she likes without being hindered."
 This did not prevent Grigg from writing to the authorities in London requesting permission to shut the magazine down.